bookofproofs/bookofproofs.github.io/_sources/history/20th-century/samarskii.md

 * With the Rifle Division destroyed, Samarskii joined the 108th  Infantry Division.
 * Samarskii was with those in the south and he was given the task of acting as a scout behind the German lines.
 * Samarskii saw none of this, however, for he was in hospital for nine months, enduring many operations which removed 30 bomb fragments from his body.
-* Samarskii's family had remained in Taganrog but he could not return there since it was occupied by the Germans.
 * This friend went to the University, now back in Moscow, and arranged for Samarskii to return there to complete his studies.
 * Samarskii undertook research on mathematics and theoretical physics and Tikhonov suggested that he might try to do some experimental physics.
 * Samarskii took Tikhonov's advice and during the next three years he published around 20 papers.